Sakshi895/Projects/README.md

-Hello, welcome to my GitHub profile!
-My name is Sakshi Sharma and I am currently pursuing a Master's in Information Technology at the University of Cincinnati .Before joining my Master's, I was working with Deloitte USI as Technology Analyst as a Java Developer.
-I am looking for full-time  or internship opportunities starting Jan-2024.
-Feel free to get in touch to discuss more.
+Hello and welcome to my GitHub profile!
+I'm Sakshi Sharma, currently pursuing a Master's in Information Technology at the University of Cincinnati.
+Previously, I worked as a Java Developer at Deloitte USI.
+In addition to my professional experience, I have a solid foundation in Data Analysis and Machine Learning through my academic endeavors.

+As I approach the culmination of my studies, I am actively seeking internship or full-time opportunities starting in January 2024.
+I am eager to apply my skills and contribute to meaningful projects.
+Feel free to reach out if you have any potential opportunities or if you'd like to discuss my qualifications further.